When most people think of FERS survivor benefits – they think of the survivor annuity.

 Even if you don’t think your spouse will need the money – you should still consider offering a survivor benefit.

 If your spouse is not receiving a survivor annuity benefit – they will not be eligible for FEHB health insurance after you die.

 Even if your spouse is on your FEHB plan during retirement – once you die – if your spouse is not receiving a survivor annuity they will lose their health insurance.

 Even if your spouse won’t need the money – having health insurance will still be very important.
-Especially when you consider that they may not even be able to get any other health insurance due to age or health condition.
+Especially when you consider the cost of getting private insurance.

 Making Changes *After* Retirement